Adaptive Prior Selection in Gaussian Process Bandits with Thompson Sampling: Regret analysis

-\end{restatable} Unlike PE-GP-TS and PE-GP-UCB, the regret bound of the third term for HP-GP-TS depends on the average MIG $\sqrt{\bar{\gamma}_T}$ rather than the worst case $\sqrt{|P| \hat{\gamma}_T}$ which can impact the theoretical regret significantly if the complexity of the priors differ and the prior is weighted towards simple priors.
+Note that $M_p$ is the expected supremum of $|f(x)|$ given $p^*=p$ whereas $M$ is the expected supremum of $|f(x)|$ for the mixture $p^* \sim P_1$.
+Furthermore, $M_\Delta$ denotes the spread in expected supremums and $\bar{M}$ bounds the expectaction of the squared supremum $\sup_x f(x)^2$, see \cref{lem:bound_sup_f_squared}.
+Unlike PE-GP-TS, -UCB, and \citet{luSurrogate2023}, our regret bound of HP-GP-TS depends on the hyperprior-weighted MIG $\bar{\gamma}_T(P_1)$ rather than the worst case $|P| \hat{\gamma}_T$ which can impact the theoretical regret significantly if the complexity of the priors differ and the hyperprior is weighted towards simple priors.
 This is reasonable since the elimination methods assume arbitrary selection of $p^*$ as opposed to sampling from a hyperprior.
-If the hyperprior is deterministic then the regret bound for HP-GP-TS matches that of GP-TS up to a factor $\O(\sqrt{\log T})$ \citep{takenoPosterior2024} and $\bar{\gamma}_T$ would be equal to the worst case $\hat{\gamma}_T$.
-Again, using the lower bound of \citet{scarlettTight2018}, our upper bound would be tight up to a factor of $\O(\sqrt{\beta_T \bar{\gamma}_T})$.

-The information-theoretic framework of \citet{russo_information-theoretic_2016} can be applied generally if the probability matching property is satisfied and the rewards are subgaussian \citep{vashishtha_leveraging_2025}. \begin{restatable}{theorem}{thmHPGPTSinfo} If $p^* \sim P_1$, $f \sim \GP(\mu_{1,p^*}, k_{1,p^*})$, the Bayesian regret of HP-GP-TS is bounded by

-\end{restatable} The proof of \cref{thm:HPGPTSinfo} follows the proof in section D.2 of \citet{russo_information-theoretic_2016} with subgaussian noise.
-For completeness, we provide a proof using the GP-bandit notation in \cref{alg:HPGPTS}.
-The information-theoretic regret bound is $\O(\sqrt{T})$ which improves upon the $\O(\sqrt{T\beta_T \bar{\gamma}_T})$ obtained previously and would match the lower bound of \citet{scarlettTight2018} in terms of $T$.
-However, we also obtain a $\O(\sqrt{|\Xc| \log |\Xc|})$ dependency.
+The final term in \cref{eq:hpgpts_regret_bound} is $\O(|P| \sqrt{T}$) whereas the term for PE-GP-TS and -UCB that is linear in $|P|$ is constant w.r.t. $T$.
+In \cref{sec:experiments}, we empirically evaluate the dependency on $|P|$.